5 Retro Ninja Video Games and Series for Ninja Fans

-1) Ninja Ryukenden Trilogy
+1. Ninja Ryukenden Trilogy

-2) The Legend of Kage
+2. The Legend of Kage

-Should you enjoyed The Legend of Kage, consider moving on to Fudou Myouou Den.
+After The Legend of Kage, consider moving on to Fudou Myouou Den.
 Also released by Taito, the latter uses the same battle system but with vastly better stage designs and power-ups.

-3) Shinobi Series
+3. Shinobi Series

 And the games are fantastic!
-While replaying the Mega Drive episodes recently, I continued to be mesmerised by Sega’s winning combination of mythical Japan with modern mechanical terror.
-Note too that like all other retro ninja games in this list, none of the Shinobi games are walkovers.
+While replaying the Mega Drive episodes recently, I continued to be mesmerized by Sega’s winning combination of mythical Japan with modern mechanical terror.
+Note too that like all other retro ninja video games in this list, none of the Shinobi games are walkovers.
 The series quite rivals Ninja Ryukenden when it comes to difficulty.
 In my case, that just adds to their overall addictiveness.
 Also that dizzying feeling of euphoria when executing awesome ninja fire magic.

-4) Hagane: The Final Conflict
+4. Hagane: The Final Conflict

 Hagane: The Final Conflict is a lesser known SNES title released by Red Entertainment and Hudson in 1994.
 In this retro adventure, you play as a cyborg ninja up against immense odds to prevent worldwide annihilation.
 With a variety of techniques and weapons to experiment with, and macabre enemies inspired by classic Japanese folklores, the whole game is dark and intense.
 The gritty soundtrack further adds to an impending sense of doom.

 By the way, when I said intense, I mean INTENSE.
 This retro classic barely allows you any breather throughout.
 Most memorable for me were the hovercraft segment in the middle of stage three and the ICBM climb during the fight boss fight.
-If you like your ninja games to feel modern, but without losing the overall Japanese feel, Hagane: The Final Conflict is a great choice to consider.
+If you like your ninja video games to feel modern, but without losing the overall Japanese feel, Hagane: The Final Conflict is a great choice to consider.
 Just be prepared.
-You would need to spend substantial time memorising murderous enemy attack sequences.
+You would need to spend substantial time memorizing murderous enemy attack patterns.

-5) Ninja Spirit
+5. Ninja Spirit

-First released as an arcade title in 1988, before ported over to the PC engine with a difficulty reduction, Ninja Spirit is a straightforward side-scroller with all the elements one would expect from a feudal Japan ninja game.
+First released as an arcade title in 1988, before ported over to the PC engine with a difficulty reduction, Ninja Spirit is a straightforward side-scroller with all the elements one would expect from a feudal Japan ninja video game.
 For me, what’s particularly memorable from this title are the bosses.
 Many of them are heavily inspired by classic Japanese mythology.